flipcoder/midimech/README.md

 To get pitch bending working properly, you'll need to set your virtual instruments' pitch bend range to exactly double the amount of the LinnStrument's range.

+## Future Plans

+- Find a way to adjust vibrato sensitivity without affecting slides.
+Roger Linn has indicated that this is probably impossible, but I have a few ideas to try.
+- Better velocity curve settings (right now its only basic options in the settings.ini).
+- Better GUI and integration with the settings file.
+- Make custom firmware so the layout can be played without this program.